 Thank you to everyone for your kind comments about my poor Britney.
-She was the best German Shepherd ever.
+She was the best dog ever.

 We had no money and were stuck in an emotionally abusive relationship.
 Our craphole house did have a fenced yard though, so when a pet rescue group was having an adoption event outside Petco, we saw no reason not to take Britney home with us.
 How could we resist?
 Just look at what a sweet puppy she was:

-When I voiced my concern that she would be too big, the rescue group worker said they could tell Britney wouldn't get very large because of her little paws.
+When I voiced my concern that she would be too big, the rescue group worker said they could tell that even though she was a German Shepherd, Britney wouldn't get very large because of her little paws.
+And young, naive me believed her.
 Ha!

 I didn't know anything about taking care of a puppy.
 My plan was to keep her in the house when we were home and leave her in the fenced yard when I was at school and my boyfriend was at work.
 I don't remember ever buying any dog food, but I must have since Britney made it 12 years.
 That's about right for a German Shepherd.
 I was pinching every penny though, and I'm pretty sure I never bought her any toys or things to chew.
 This resulted in an adorable ball of fur with no outlet for her crazy, pent-up puppy energy.
 That tall, chain-link fence surrounding our house?
 Britney would summon her inner-Free Willy and leap over it, then gallivant through the neighborhood for hours.
 She was impossible to catch.